hclayton1095/DScapstone/slides.md

 ---

-### Why Compare Multiple Sentiment Methods?

-- Each model captures sentiment differently:
-  - VADER: Fast, general-purpose social media lexicon.
-  - finVADER: Adds financial terminology.
-  - finBERT: Deep learning model providing contextual accuracy.
-- Comparing methods highlights tradeoffs and identifies the strongest predictor.

----

 ### Manual Labeling Comparison

-- A subset of 400 tweets were manually labeled for evaluation.
+- I addition to our three automated tools, a subset of 400 tweets were manually labeled for evaluation.
 - Comparing automated vs. manual label distributions provides a human-quality benchmark.

 ---